reaktoro/reaktoro/docs/sphinx/thermodynamic-databases.rst

     are using an automatic initialization scheme for its construction (e.g., creating an aqueous phase with all species in the database whose elements are H, O, C, or Ca), then make sure you are using one of the SUPCRT92 databases **without organic species**!
-Otherwise you might end up with an aqueous phase containing an extremely long list of organic species that will only serve to decrease the performance of the calculations.
+Otherwise, you might end up with an aqueous phase containing an extremely long list of organic species that will only serve to decrease the performance of the calculations.